U.S. Route 13 in Pennsylvania: History

 In the 1950s, US 13 was shifted in Philadelphia to run along the one-way pair of 43rd Street northbound and 44th Street southbound from Baltimore Avenue, Powelton Avenue, 34th Street, Girard Avenue (where it ran concurrent with US 30), 33rd Street, Ridge Avenue, and Hunting Park Avenue (where it ran concurrent with US 1) to Roosevelt Boulevard.
 The US 1 concurrency south of Hunting Park Avenue was removed, with US 1 shifted to an alignment further to the west concurrent with US 13 Byp.
 US 13 was also split into a one-way pair along Robbins and Levick streets.
 The concurrency with US 1 along Hunting Park Avenue was removed in the 1960s after that route was shifted to the Roosevelt Expressway; the PA 73 concurrency along Frankford Avenue was also removed.
 US 13 was also rerouted to use Church Lane and Baltimore Avenue between Yeadon and West Philadelphia instead of following MacDade Boulevard and Whitby Avenue.
 In the 1970s, US 13 was shifted to use 38th Street to travel between Baltimore and Powelton avenues.

 In November 2020, the American Association of State Highway and Transportation Officials approved a realignment of US 13 in Chester.
 US 13 was shifted at Trainer to follow the alignment of PA 291 along the Chester waterfront before following Morton Avenue.
 The former alignment of US 13 along Post Road, 4th Street, Highland Avenue, and 9th Street received the US 13 Bus. designation.
 The realignment was proposed to reduce traffic congestion in Chester and raise vertical clearances along US 13 through the city.
 Sign changes were completed on February 11, 2022.

+On January 27, 2025, Philadelphia Mayor Cherelle Parker signed a bill that will allow the Philadelphia Parking Authority to add speed cameras to US 13 in Philadelphia, which will include Baltimore Avenue, Hunting Park Avenue, Roosevelt Boulevard, and Frankford Avenue.